EBZebra/docs/edge/source/guide/configreference.md

 	<EnableZoom value="1"/>

 ### PageZoom
 Sets the zoom factor of the page.
-Default zoom is 1.0.
-In Android, negative values and 0.0 is not supported.
-In Windows, zoom value less than 1.0 is defaulted to 1.0 because below 1.0 zoom value, the page doesn't look in readable format.* (see remark)
+Default zoom value is 1.0 (if unspecified).
+On Android, zero and negative values are not supported.
+On Windows, zoom value less than 1.0 reverts to 1.0 since lower values would not be readable.
+Page zoom settings will sometimes be reflected a few milliseconds after navigating from one page to another.
+A one-second delay should be anticipated.
+Not Supported when using Internet Explorer as the rendering engine.

-> Note: Sometimes, while navigating from any page to any other page, the actual page zoom setting reflects after few milliseconds delay.
-This doesn't happens every time.

-Setting page zoom property on page load event doesn't reflect the set value for the Application start page for the first time.
-Users are advised to set the page zoom property with a minimum of 1 second delay on page load.

-Setting page zoom property on page load will reflect only for that page.

 **Possible Values**

-* Zoom factor of the page.
+* Zoom factor of the page

-> Not Supported when using Internet Explorer as the rendering engine.

 #### Example
 	:::xml